alexa/alexa-auto-sdk/README.md

 Click [here](./modules/phone-control/README.md) for more information.

+## Additional Functionality
+The following extensions to the Alexa Auto SDK are available by request.
+Please contact your Amazon Solutions Architect (SA) or Partner Manager for more information.

+### Wake Word Extension
+Wake Word enables hands-free, voice-initiated interactions with Alexa.
+The Wake Word extension enables AmazonLite Wake Word support in the Alexa Auto SDK.

+### Alexa Communication Extension
+The Alexa Communication extension enables integration with Alexa-to-Alexa calling, Alexa-to-PSTN calling, and messaging capabilities.

+### Local Voice Control Extension
+The Local Voice Control extension provides car control functionality like climate control with and without an internet connection.
+It includes components that run an Alexa endpoint inside the vehicle's head unit.
+Local Voice Control is currently supported on Android 6.0.

 ## Getting Started With the Android Sample App

 The Android Sample App provides an example of how to use the Alexa Auto SDK.
 The [Android Sample App README](./samples/android/README.md) has detailed instructions about how to use the sample app.